Trantorian1/rust-mq/README.md

 implementation in unsafe Rust, designed to prevent message loss while maintaining high performance and minimizing copies.

-You can read more about the implementation details and how it works by by reading the docs:
+You can read more about the implementation details and how it works by reading the docs:

 ```bash
 cargo doc --no-deps --all-features && \